lashex/flask-neo4j/README.md

 Flask-Neo4j
 ===========

-Flask extension that provides integration with the Neo4j graph database.
+Flask extension that provides integration with the Neo4j graph database using the py2neo library.

 Links
 `````